|

 John was gone on business and the dishwasher was making a ton of noise and what if someone broke in and I couldn't hear them and they hurt Abigail?

-I never heard any noises, but I was afraid of the possibility.
-I know that God works all for our good, that all He allows is for a purpose... but I don't want that purpose to include someone breaking into my house.
+all He allows is for a purpose... but I don't want that purpose to include someone breaking into my house.
 So I fear.

 I also know that the devil likes to high-jack our thoughts, that every idea which goes through my head does not need to be taken out an analyzed because my flesh and the devil try to throw a lot of unhealthy thoughts my way.